 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-No matter where you live or where you come from, it’s almost a guarantee that you’ve heard about the Titantic, the passenger ship that hit an iceberg and sank in 1912.
+No matter where you live or where you come from, it’s almost a guarantee that you’ve heard about the Titanic, the passenger ship that hit an iceberg and sank in 1912.

 Perhaps you’ve seen the movie with the same name (NO, this is not a documentary and Kate and Leo were definitely not on the boat.)

-There is one place where you can find out more about the incredible true story of the Titantic and everything that went into its voyage: the Titantic Belfast in none other than Belfast, Northern Ireland.
+There is one place where you can find out more about the incredible true story of the Titanic and everything that went into its voyage: the Titanic Museum Belfast in none other than Belfast, Northern Ireland.

 Titanic Belfast Experience

-The Titantic Belfast is hard to miss, and includes some outdoor space with plaques and information, as well as restaurants, gift shops and the Titantic Experience itself with 9 different exhibits spread out over multiple floors.
+The Titanic Belfast is hard to miss, and includes some outdoor space with plaques and information, as well as restaurants, gift shops and the Titanic Experience itself with 9 different exhibits spread out over multiple floors.

-Visit the Titantic Memorial Garden where lawns alternate with timber decking to show the proportion of victims of the sinking ship that came from various parts of the ship.
+Visit the Titanic Memorial Garden where lawns alternate with timber decking to show the proportion of victims of the sinking ship that came from various parts of the ship.

-Towards the end of Boomtown Belfast, you’ll see Titantic’s construction plans and original models of the ship that was to be built.
+Towards the end of Boomtown Belfast, you’ll see Titanic’s construction plans and original models of the ship that was to be built.